 Social cohesiveness refers to positive social relationships.
-A socially cohesive community is one which works towards the wellbeing of all its members, fights exclusion and marginalisation and creates a sense of belonging.
+A socially cohesive community is one which works towards the wellbeing of all its members, promotes integration, fights exclusion and marginalisation and creates a sense of belonging.

-Social messaging is the process of communication and messaging tactics that promotes a cohesive community that values cultural diversity.
+Social messaging is the process of communication and messaging tactics.
+Social messaging can be used to create a cohesive community that values cultural diversity.